nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 **MSS**

 1. User requests to list tasks
-2. KoolToDoManager shows a list of tasks
+2. Burdens shows a list of tasks
 3. User requests to export specific tasks in the list to file
-4. KoolToDoManager requests for the desired file name and path
+4. Burdens requests for the desired file name and path
 5. User inputs file name and path
-6. KoolToDoManager outputs task file to the specified path <br>
+6. Burdens outputs task file to the specified path <br>
 Use case ends.

 **Extensions**